-- The three months in question are skewed by the sale of highly seasonal and atypical items: turkeys, booze, festive goods, and gifts.
+The three months in question are skewed by the sale of highly seasonal and atypical items: turkeys, booze, festive goods and gifts.

-- Analysts, as with this year's results from Tesco, often seize most on the immediate run-up to Christmas -- a six-week period, which the stores obligingly break out for them.
+Analysts, as with this year's results from Tesco, often seize most on the immediate run-up to Christmas -- a six-week period, which the stores obligingly break out for them.

-- Generally, the companies are quoting sales figures, not profit figures.
+Generally, the companies are quoting sales figures, not profit figures.
 So a company that discounts heavily does well in sales terms, and a company that doesn't, doesn't.
 Yet the picture with respect to profits may be the reverse.

 Last year's results from Tesco were a case in point.
-Widely billed as a profit warning (although they weren't), the results acknowledged some deficiencies in the core U.K. business, and management announced a plan to correct them.
+Widely billed as a profit warning (although they weren't), the results acknowledged some deficiencies in the core UK business, and management announced a plan to correct them.

-Joe Public and headstrong fund managers promptly piled out of the shares, probably nursing losses if their initial purchase of Tesco shares had been made since the market's nadir in early 2009.
+Joe Public and headstrong fund managers promptly piled out of the shares, probably nursing losses if their initial purchase of Tesco shares had been since the market's nadir in early 2009.

 Neil Woodford, it's fair to say, was one of the sellers.
-But it's also fair to say that he's playing a different game from Buffett's.
+But it's also fair to say that he's playing a different game from Buffett.
 Woodford is an income investor, responding to demands from his shareholders for a reliable stream of growing dividends.

-Yet for investors with a longer-term horizon, and less focused on income -- Berkshire Hathaway doesn't pay a dividend, remember -- the result was a buying opportunity, courtesy of a market overreaction to those Christmas trading results.
+Yet for investors with a longer-term horizon, and less focused on income -- Berkshire Hathaway doesn't pay a dividend, remember -- the result was a buying opportunity, courtesy of a market over-reaction to those Christmas trading results.

 The Woodford factor

-Download the report -- which profiles no fewer than eight of his largest holdings -- and see for yourself the shares that are powering his portfolio, as well as the investing logic behind them.
-It's free, and can be in your inbox in seconds.
-So what do you have to lose?
+Download the report -- which profiles no fewer eight of his largest holdings -- and see for yourself the shares that are powering his portfolio, as well as the investing logic behind them.
+It's free, and can be in your in-box in seconds.
+So what have you got to lose?
 Click here.